Asante people: Society and customs

-Though not considered as important as the mother, the male interaction continues in the place of birth after marriage.
+In addition to the mother, the father's interaction continues in the place of birth after marriage.

 Historically, an Asante girl was betrothed with a golden ring called "petia", if not in childhood, immediately after the puberty ceremony.
 They did not regard marriage "awade" as an important ritual event, but as a state that follows soon and normally after the puberty ritual.
 The puberty rite was and is important as it signifies passage from childhood to adulthood in that chastity is encouraged before marriage.
 The Asante required that various goods be given by the boy's family to that of the girl, not as a 'bride price', but to signify an agreement between the two families.

 Asante womanhood

 In the Asante culture, womanhood is marked by puberty rites termed bragoro.
 Bragoro is a long ceremony conducted for girls in the community from the ages of 13 to 20 after the onset of menstruation.
 Bragoro rites enable women to marry, showcase them to society, teach them how to be wives and mothers, and signify their coming of age.

 In the bragoro rites, girls' heads are shaved and dyed black.
 Every day during the rites, younger girls in the community feed the chosen girls boiled eggs, fish, and eto.
 As well, older women in the community, called mmerewa, teach the girls about marriage, motherhood, and morality.
 The mmerewa bathe the girls in a neighboring stream.
 Then, the mmerewa dress the new women in white cloth (ntoma) and gold jewelry.
 Afterward, the girls are showcased to the entire community with songs, dances, and praises.

 For the Asante, every color and object has cultural significance, which reflects the meaning of womanhood in Asante culture.